 Visiting Pandora World of Avatar at Night

-One good turn always deserves another so if you visit Pandora in the daytime you really must return in the evening.
-I think this has become the case with most of the new lands that have opened within Disney in the past few years.
+One good turn always deserves another, so if you visit Pandora in the daytime, you must return in the evening.
+This has become the case with most of the new lands that have opened within Disney in the past few years.

-The land is covered in bioluminescence and glows in a way that is much prettier in person than in pictures.
+The land is covered in bioluminescence and glows in a way much prettier in person than in pictures.

 Well, my pictures.
 I’m not great at the whole nighttime photo thing.

-But Pandora is just as beautiful in the evening as the daytime.
+But Pandora is just as beautiful in the evening as in the daytime.

-The faux florals glow and the floating mountains do a nice job of transporting you to the look and feel of another planet.
+The faux florals glow, and the floating mountains do an excellent job of transporting you to the look and feel of another planet.

 Final Thoughts on Pandora at Disney World

-Pandora the World of Avatar at Disney’s Animal Kingdom is a truly immersive experience.
-The work that was completed here to bring this land to life is awe-inspiring.
+Pandora, the World of Avatar at Disney’s Animal Kingdom, is a truly immersive experience.
+The work completed here to bring this land to life is awe-inspiring.

 It’s really like nothing you have ever seen.

-There have been many days that I come here for a break and just try to take in the surroundings.
+I often come here for a break and try to take in the surroundings.
 That’s one of the things that makes Animal Kingdom so special for visitors.
 It’s a park that promotes a relaxing undertone.

 - Discovery Island Trails